Coping With Ghosting

 How to Build a Support Network After Being Ghosted

-May 14, 2023 Gretta Season 1 Episode 36
+Gretta Season 1 Episode 36

 Did you know that earlier this May, the U.S. Surgeon General released an advisory declaring loneliness a new public health epidemic in the United States?
 Being lonely and isolated is dangerous to your health on many levels, so in this episode, Gretta shares how to build a support network.
 She provides tips on who to connect with after being ghosted, how to make new friends, and ways to be a good friend.